LostArtefacts/TRX/docs/trx/OBJECTS.md

 - `battle_track_3 = -1` — Random battle music track pool, slot 3. -1 = disabled.
 - `battle_track_4 = -1` — Random battle music track pool, slot 4. -1 = disabled.
 - `is_heavy = true` — Whether or not this vehicle can activate heavy triggers.
+- `test_static_collision = false` — Whether or not this vehicle can collide with static meshes.

 ### `14` O_BOAT
 - `is_heavy = true` — Whether or not this vehicle can activate heavy triggers.